YouNow/younow.github.io/policy/en/terms.md

 7.3.
 Your gift of certain Virtual Items to a broadcaster on the Service may, but will not necessarily, appear on screen or in the chat feed of the Content You are viewing.
 Purchase of the &quot;Chat Now&quot; privilege during high-traffic broadcasts will give You the opportunity to rejoin a chat feed that has become over-full and to remain in the chat feed for the remainder of the broadcast.
 Purchasers of &quot;Chat Now&quot; will receive priority over users who are participating in the chat feed for free.

 7.4.
 Bars and other Virtual Items gifted to broadcasters may result in some revenue to them as determined in YouNow&#39;s sole discretion; however, YouNow makes no guarantee that the amount or value of the Bars or Virtual Items You may give a broadcaster will correlate to the revenue such broadcaster may receive from YouNow.
+All in-app purchases are subject to a 30% fee charged by Google or Apple, depending on the platform.
+After the platforms remove their fees, Partners get 60% of the remaining revenue, and YouNow takes 40% of the remaining revenue.

 7.5.
 Only users of the Service who initiate a broadcast or a Guest session will be eligible for Bars and other Virtual Items.